Symmetry-Preserving Quadratic Lindbladian and Dissipation Driven Topological Transitions in Gaussian States: Dissipation-Driven Density Matrix Topological transition

-\textit{Examples of Topological Transition.} Now we give concrete examples of topological transition.
-It is easy to see that when the following three conditions are satisfied, the modular Hamiltonian must undergo a topological transition during the dissipation dynamics.
-First, the initial modular Hamiltonian must lie in a symmetry class and dimension which hosts nontrivial topological classification.
-Secondly, the Lindbladian must satisfy the abovementioned conditions to preserve this symmetry class.
-Thirdly, the modular Hamiltonians of the initial state and the long-time steady state are both gapped and have different topological numbers.
-Below we will discuss two examples.
+Now we give concrete examples of topological transition.
+It is easy to see that when the following three conditions are satisfied, the modular Hamiltonian can undergo a topological transition during the dissipation dynamics. \begin{itemize} \item The initial modular Hamiltonian must lie in a symmetry class and dimension which hosts nontrivial topological classification \item The Lindbladian must satisfy the aformentioned conditions to preserve this symmetry class \item The modular Hamiltonians of the initial state and the long-time steady state are both gapped and have different topological numbers \end{itemize} Below we will discuss two examples.